twisted/twisted/docs/core/howto/trial.rst

 .. literalinclude:: listings/trial/calculus/test/test_remote_2.py

-Recent versions of trial will fail loudly if you remove the ``stopListening`` call, which is good.
+Recent versions of Trial will fail loudly if you remove the ``stopListening`` call, which is good.

 Also, you should be aware that ``tearDown`` will be called in any case, after success or failure.
 So don't expect every object you created in the test method to be present, because your tests may have failed in the middle.